NSSE begins on March 1, 2023.

-Throughout February and March 2020, all first- and senior-year undergraduate students will be asked to participate in the National Survey of Student Engagement (NSSE).
-This is the seventh time U of T has participated in NSSE – a survey now used by all Ontario universities and Canadian peer universities to measure the quality of undergraduate education.
+Throughout March and April 2023, all first- and senior-year undergraduate students will be asked to participate in the National Survey of Student Engagement (NSSE).
+This is the eighth time U of T has participated in NSSE – a survey now used by all Ontario universities and Canadian peer universities to measure the quality of undergraduate education.
 The results of this survey are used to identify the strengths of a U of T education and identify priorities for change.

 Want proof?
 Here are some examples of projects and changes that are the result of previous NSSE surveys:

 - The Learning Abroad Portal

 Reports from previous NSSE surveys can be found on the Vice-Provost, Students website.

 Securing a high rate of response on this survey is critical, both to ensure that the results are accurate and so that we can break down the data by campus, faculty, college and program of study.
 Assets to help promote are available for download.

 Important note: To ensure we do not violate protocols for NSSE and/or bias the response rates, Indiana University’s Institutional Review Board (IRB) must approve all assets and messages.
 The provided assets and messages have been reviewed and approved by IRB, and should not be altered in any way.
 Please ONLY use the provided assets and messages in any promotional activities.

 If you have any questions about NSSE promotions, please contact Tricia Kenderdine.